topliceanu/learn/tapl-book/chapter-11.md

 ```

 - degenerate cases:
- - Options: one variant wraps a type, the other variant marks the absense of it
+ - _Options_: one variant wraps a type, the other variant marks the absense of it
- - Enumeration: multiple labels of type Unit,
+ - _Enumerations_ or _enumerated types_: multiple labels over the type Unit.
+It's not the wrapped type that's important, it's the label.
- - Single-field variants: tagging an existing type, like aliases
+ - _Single-field variants_: tagging an existing type - like aliases - operations on the unpacked type cannot be applied on the packed one.
- - Dynamic: an infinite disjoint union, whose labels are types!
+ - _Dynamic_: an infinite disjoint union, whose labels are types!
+It's useful when parsing data from the network or disk.

 ## General Recursion